-A thoughtful article from an architectural group about ageing in the urban context.
 While some retirees will seek a sea change to resort-style living, others want to stay connected to their families and established neighbourhoods.
 Some might even be thinking about planning renovations to make staying put easier.
 A place in the country sounds ideal, but is it the right choice?

-The article critiques the age-restricted model and proposes alternatives, one of which is flexibility of design across the housing market so that people can receive care at home when it is needed.
+Mathews proposes alternatives, one of which is flexibility of design across the housing market so that people can receive care at home when it is needed.
 This fits with the principles of universal design as outlined in the Livable Housing Design Guidelines at Gold level.
 Other key points are inter-generational interaction, connectivity, inclusion, and proximity to conveniences.
 A good article from an architect’s perspective.
 The title of the article is Aged Care in the urban context: what’s missing?